VLISP (1973-1980)

-Since 1971, several LISP interpreters and compilers have been implemented at the University of Paris VIII - Vincennes.
-A new dialect of LISP, called VLISP (for Vincennes LISP), has been developped and formalized.VLISP interpreters and compilers were designed to run on small machines and were extremely fast.
+From the year 1971, several LISP interpreters and compilers have been implemented at the University of Paris 8 - Vincennes.
+A new LISP dialect, called VLISP (for Vincennes LISP), has been developped and formalized.VLISP interpreters and compilers were specially designed to run on small machines and were extremely fast.

 Available Documents